 MENTAL HEALTH CONDITIONS & THE CRIMINAL JUSTICE SYSTEM People living with mental illness are more likely to encounter the criminal justice system and to be arrested, suggesting that mental illness is a factor in incarceration risk.
 Whereas state and federal prisons have resources to provide mental health care to prisoners who were not receiving this before incarceration, local jails appear particularly unable to meet the health care needs of people with mental illness.
 In Kansas, the prevalence of serious mental illness is relatively high compared to the U.S. average.
-The overall cost of incarceration of the 3,000 prisoners with serious mental illness in the state of Kansas exceeds \$100 million per year.
-Contact with criminal justice system UNITED STATES 2015
+The overall cost of incarceration of the roughly 3,000 prisoners with serious mental illness in the state of Kansas exceeds \$110 million per year.
+Contact with criminal justice system

 People who experienced serious psychological distress (SPD) are more likely to have been arrested or be on parole or probation in the past year.
-USC Schaeffer
+Mental health issues in prison and jail populations UNITED STATES